Nature Coast State Trail

 Welcome to Nature Coast State Trail

-The Nature Coast State Trail provides an excellent opportunity to experience the Sunshine State's Natural North Florida.
+The Nature Coast State Trail provides an excellent opportunity to experience natural North Florida.

-In the early 1900s, trains were replacing the steamship as the freight and passenger carrier throughout the Suwannee River Valley.
-Today, visitors can retrace this historic route of the Atlantic Coastline Railroad, traversing 32 miles of Florida's beautiful Nature Coast region.
+In the early 1900s, trains replaced the steamship as the freight and passenger carrier throughout the Suwannee River Valley.
+Today, visitors can retrace the historic route of the Atlantic Coastline Railroad, traversing 32 miles of Florida's beautiful Nature Coast region.

 Plan Your Visit